Vipera aspis: Habitat

 This species has a few clearly defined and relatively specific habitat requirements.
 It needs warm areas that are exposed to the sun, structured vegetation and comparatively dry soils.
 In Italy and France, it is often found in areas with low mountains or hills, notably in limestone regions, but sometimes occurs in lower plains.
 It has a preference for vegetated areas or environments with at least some cover.
 Here it can be found on sunny slopes, on scrublands, in glades, in mountain meadows, forest clearings, at the borders of woods, in rubbish dumps and in stone quarries.
 In Italy, it occurs in mesic chestnut/oak woodlands and often near streams.
 Although it is not strongly associated with high altitudes, it has been found at well over 2100 m above sea level in the Pyrenees.

 Venom

 A bite from this species can be more severe than from V. berus and is very painful.
 According to Stemmler (1971), about 4% of all untreated bites are fatal.
-Lombardi and Bianco (1974) mention that this species is responsible for 90% of all cases of snakebite in Italy and it is the only mortal snake in Italian mountains.
+Lombardi and Bianco (1974) mention that this species is responsible for 90% of all cases of snakebite in Italy and it is the only potentially lethal snake in Italian mountains.